xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 ![Screenshot 2021-04-26 at 1.22.17 PM.png]({{site.baseurl}}/images/Screenshot 2021-04-26 at 1.22.17 PM.png)

-#### Ingress PP Pipeline
+**Ingress PP Pipeline**

-The ingress packet processing pipeline provides two main functions.
+The ingress packet processing pipeline provides two main functions:
   - BFD identification.
 By identification it means whether it is a BFD packet (after identifying it as for-us packet).
   - BFD classification.
 By classification we mean a single path or a multi path BFD packet.

-When a BFD packet is forwarded to the OAM processor, the OAM processor must receive some information on how to process the packet.
-Various blocks like FLP and PMF update this OAM information in the pipeline.

-OAM: Operation, administration and Management Block used for administration of the ethernet and BFD OAM
-FLP: Forwarding lookup block in the forwarding engine.
-PMF: Programmable Mapping and Filtering block in the ingress and egress pipeline

-### 2-Pass Processing
+#### 2-Pass Processing

-BFD packets are processed in 2 cycles.
-In first cycle, packet is recycled on a well known port for core0 and core1 before BFD packet processing starts.
+BFD on the NCS55xx and NCS5xx is hardware offloaded.
+All the BFD packets are processed in 2 cycles.
+In first cycle, packet is recycled on a well known port (internal) for core0 and core1 before BFD packet processing starts.

 **1st cycle:**

   - L3 Lookup takes place.
-  - BFD is treated as an IP packet and check will be made whether it is a for-us packet.
+  - BFD is treated as an IP packet and check will be made whether it is a 'for-us' packet.
-  - If the packet is identified as for us packet and it is recycled for second pass.
+  - If the packet is identified as 'for-us' packet, it is recycled for second pass.
-  - The packet Processor port value on which packet is received is extracted in PMF stage.
-(It seems internal will remove it)
+  - The packet is then sent to the PMF stage.

 **2nd cycle:**

-  - After recycling the packet, parser will qualify the packet as BFD and would set the trap code accordingly.
+  - After recycling the packet and the parser qualifying the packet as BFD packet, trap codes are generated.
-  - There are 2 possibilties: 1) packet trap to LC CPU (BFD sw stack) 2) packet trap to OAM engine
-  - point 1 Intial BFD packets before the session or pre-hand shake BFD packets are sent to LC CPU
+  - Then the packets are sent to OAMP Processor.

-    Point 2
   - When OAMP processor receives the BFD packet.
 It has 2 options
     - OAMP consume the BFD packet
     - OAMP punts the packet to CPU.

   - Upon the reception of the BFD packet, various checks are done.
   - When any of this checks fails and the corresponding sticky bit is set and destination to the CPU is picked.
   - If all the checks pass , the Packet is consumed by the OAMP machine and not punted to CPU.